Purpose – Activity: Create a Vision Board

 - Words – use words that are: positive, present tense, personal, and purposeful.
 Find quotes to use for your board.

-- Look at the Vision Board at Pinterest for ideas for both.
+- Find ideas at the Pinterest Vision Board

 How to make a vision board